orhanelam/ElevateECE/README.txt

 turnConstant:

-1. Measure actual angle turned in degrees.
+1. Measure actual right angle turned in degrees.
 2. Divde 180 degrees by actual angle.
 3. Multiply previous turnConstant by this to get the new turnConstant.